-"preferred koala habitat" means any area identified as either Primary, Secondary A or Secondary B koala habitat as defined in the table below.
+"preferred koala habitat" means any area identified as either Primary, Secondary Class A, B or C koala habitat as defined in the table below.

-Vegetation Category Definition Vegetation classified as Preferred Primary Vegetation associations and/or communities wherein "primary food tree species" comprise the dominant or codominant (i.e. ≥ 50%) overstorey tree species.

-Koala Habitat Secondary A Vegetation associations and/or communities wherein "primary food tree species" are sub-dominant components of the overstorey tree species and usually (but not always) growing in association with one or more "secondary food tree species".
-Secondary B Vegetation associations and/or communities wherein "primary food tree species" are absent, habitat containing "secondary and/or supplementary food tree species" only.
+Vegetation Category Definition Vegetation classified as Preferred Koala Primary Vegetation associations and/or communities wherein "primary food tree species" comprise the dominant or codominant (i.e. ≥ 50%) overstorey tree species.
+Habitat Secondary A Vegetation associations and/or communities wherein "primary food tree species" are sub-dominant components of the overstorey tree species and usually (but not always) growing in association with one or more "secondary food tree species".
+Secondary B Vegetation associations and/or communities wherein "primary food tree species" are absent, habitat dominated or co-dominated by "secondary food tree species" only.
+Secondary C Vegetation associations of communities wherein primary food tree species are absent and one or more secondary food tree species present as sub-dominant components only.
 Other Vegetation Other Native vegetation associations and/or communities within which "preferred koala food trees" are absent.
-In the Southern KMP, 'other vegetation' is included in the definition of Core Koala Habitat.
-See text for details.
 Unknown Vegetation for which there is insufficient data available to enable classification.
 This includes both individual trees and clumps of trees which are unmapped owing to the resolution of the mapping.
 These trees may be verified as koala habitat by a Koala Habitat Assessment.